bips-hb/ARF_SynthEpiRep/README.md

 # Can synthetic data reproduce real-world findings in epidemiology?
 A replication study using tree-based generative AI

-This repository contains the code which produced the results of the manuscript *"Can synthetic data reproduce real-world findings in epidemiology?
-A replication study using tree-based generative AI"*.
+This repository contains the code which produced the results of the manuscript "Can synthetic data reproduce real-world findings in epidemiology?
+A replication study using tree-based generative AI" by Kapar et al. (2025).

 ## Summary